pUrGe12/MLBxG-extension/README.md

 # Work

+                6th Jan 2025 --> Work solely on testing different datasets.

+                If nothing works then

+                7th Jan 2025 - 10th Jan 2025 (that is 4 days)
+                Work on creating new dataset for the model.
+Need atleast 200 images.
+All labelled and all exactly in `roboflow` style.

+                Then train on that and see.

+                If that also doesn't work (or if the confidence threshold is below 20%) then fuck yolov5.
+Look at `yolov7`.

 Completed:

 - [x] API setup and querying through the panel
 - [x] Pinecone pipeline and prediction model
-- [ ] Writing README for instructions regarding training YOLOv5
+- [x] Writing README for instructions regarding training YOLOv5
 - [ ] Start manually creating the dataset for baseballs.
-- [ ] Train YOLOv5 on a better dataset

 Options page